-- 8.6 The proposed STP will adopt the tertiary treatment process of Membrane Bioreactor (MBR) technology capable of treating the sewage to a standard acceptable by the EPD for discharge to the existing stream or the nearest storm drain. - 8.7 Despite the existing septic tank is functioning properly and is regularly maintained, it would not be used after the set-up of the proposed on-site STP.
+- 8.6 The proposed STP will adopt the tertiary treatment process of Membrane Bioreactor (MBR) technology capable of treating the sewage to a standard acceptable by the EPD for discharge to the existing stream or the nearest storm drain.
+The WPCO discharge licence will be applied for the operation of the STP, where the standards for effluents discharged into the inshore waters of Southern, Mirs Bay, Junk Bay, North Western, Eastern Buffer and Western Buffer Water Control Zones shall be followed. - 8.7 Despite the existing septic tank is functioning properly and is regularly maintained, it would not be used after the set-up of the proposed on-site STP.
 Upon completion of the Proposed Development, the sewage pipe of the existing toilet would be connected to the proposed on-site STP. - 8.8 A water gathering ground is located near IL 7755 RP.
-Figure 8.1 illustrates the area of water gathering ground (WGG) and the flow direction of treated effluent.
+Figure 8.1 illustrates the area of water gathering ground (WGG), water sensitive receivers (WSRs) and the flow direction of treated effluent.
 The treated effluent discharged from the Application Site will flow along the existing stream and enter the drainage system near Fei Tsui Road.
 Therefore, no effluent will be discharged into the WGG.

-Figure 8.1 Flow Direction of Treated Effluent and Area of Water Gathering Ground
+Figure 8.1 Flow Direction of Treated Effluent, Water Sensitive Receivers and Area of Water Gathering Ground